alineduvos/Topic1/README.md

 	- If append = true, new data will be added to the file
 	- Otherwise the file is overwritten
 	- Call write(int b) to write a single byte.
 To write an array of bytes we can use write(byte[], offset, length).

+# Serialization and Deserialization
+### What is Serialization?
+It is the process of converting a Java object into a byte stream so it can be saved to a file, or can be sent to a network, or stored in DB (as blob file too).

+### What is Deserialization?
+The reverse process of converting a byte stream back into a java object.

+ ### Steps o Serialize and Deserialize
+ 1. **Mark the class with Serializable** - a class must implement this interface to indicate it can be serialized.
+ 2. **We can use the **ObjectOutputStream** to Serialize** - writes an object to an output stream (file)
+ 3. **We can use the ObjectInputStream to Deserialize** - reads a serialized object from an input stream and basically reconstructs it.